 A healthy balanced meal contains all of the following:

 – Healthy carbohydrates help you feel fuller for longer and provide much-needed energy to the body.
 You can get your healthy dose of carbohydrates from foods such as grains, vegetables, and fruits.

 – Most protein will do, but many experts believe you should focus on lean proteins such as fish or eggs.
 However, you can derive protein from a variety of sources such as milk, yogurt, tofu, cheese, meat, dry beans, and nuts.

 – There are three types of fats that can be considered “healthy” for you.
 The first of which omega-3 fatty acids are derived from fish, flax seeds, walnuts, and flaxseed oil.
-The second, monounsaturated fats are found in olives, peanut oils, avocados, and canola.
-Last but not least are the polyunsaturated fats.
+Second, monounsaturated fats are found in olives, peanut oils, avocados, and canola.
+Last but not least are polyunsaturated fats.
 These fats are found in corn, sunflower, sesame, and soybeans.

 Foods that Curb Hunger

 In addition to a healthy and balanced diet, and eating when you’re hungry, learn what foods actually help curb your hunger.
 These foods are natural appetite suppressants, and they function in a number of ways.
 Some foods help you feel fuller longer, while others help facilitate the digestive processes so that you don’t feel hungry.